Andy-UTAS/atomic/docs/02specificheatII.md

 which is very similar to the equivalent expression from Einstein's treatment, other than the sum over wavevectors.
 It is also interesting to note that the oscillation modes also obey Bose statistics - we shall discuss this more later.

-??? question "From Where does the factor of 3 in the above expression originate?"
+??? question "2.3 From Where does the factor of 3 in the above expression originate?"

     The factor 3 comes from the three possible normal modes of polarization for each wavevector $\mathbf{k}$.